eiiot/tuft-kvm-web/README.md

 mirrored publicly at [eiiot/tuft-kvm-web](https://github.com/eiiot/tuft-kvm-web) on every deploy by the workflow's sync step.

-The Tuft name and mark are trademarks of Expo; their inclusion in this repository is not a license to use them.
+The Expo name and mark are registered trademarks; their inclusion in this repository is not a license to use them.